-Our school has an amazingly long history!
+Our school has an amazing and long history!

 Our school is named Calder after the area that our school is located in.
 The whole Calder area was named after Hugh and Sandy Calder who bought the land in 1912 from the McRobert family who were farmers.